 Harissa Cauliflower Beetroot Salad

-Experience a burst of flavors with this Harissa Cauliflower Beetroot Salad!
-It's a vibrant, nutritious dish packed with roasted cauliflower, beetroot, and butter beans, all coated in a spicy harissa blend.
-Topped with a golden tahini dressing, this salad is a perfect balance of textures and tastes.
+This salad is a vibrant, nutritious dish with its roasted cauliflower, beetroot, and crispy butter beans, all coated in a spicy harissa blend.
+Topped with a golden tahini dressing, fresh dill, cucumber, and crunchy almonds, it's a perfect balance of textures and flavors.

 Servings 3